usa-npn/gridded_models/README.md

 This repository contains the python code used to generate the [USA-NPN phenology maps.](https://www.usanpn.org/data/phenology_maps)

 ## Overview
 Python scripts from this repository are ran nightly to generate the maps.
-At a high level every night new climate data ([NDFD](http://www.nws.noaa.gov/ndfd/), [RTMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/), [URMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/#URMA), and [PRISM](http://prism.oregonstate.edu/)) is downloaded and used to create various accumulated growing degree day and spring index maps.
+At a high level each night new climate data ([NDFD](http://www.nws.noaa.gov/ndfd/), [RTMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/), [URMA](http://www.nco.ncep.noaa.gov/pmb/products/rtma/#URMA), and [PRISM](http://prism.oregonstate.edu/)) is downloaded and used to create various accumulated growing degree day and spring index maps.
 These maps are saved as geotiffs and their raster data is also imported into a postgis database in such a way that a Geoserver instance can serve out the maps.
 The following steps contained in the gridded_models_nightly_update.py script describe this process in more detail.

 1. Retrieve NDFD daily forecast tmin/tmax data for the next 6 days, import the data into a postgis database and create daily tmin/tmax rasters.
 2. Retrieve RTMA hourly temperature data and import it into postgis.